benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 # Target enrichment orthology

-#### This repository contains scripts for orthology in inference from target enrichment data (e.g. Hyb-Seq) and relies mainly in scripts from [Phylogenomic dataset construction respository](https://bitbucket.org/yangya/phylogenomic_dataset_construction/src/master/) plus some additional ones.
+#### This repository contains scripts for orthology in inference from target enrichment data (e.g. Hyb-Seq) and relies mainly in scripts from [Phylogenomic dataset construction respository](https://bitbucket.org/yanglab/phylogenomic_dataset_construction/src/master/) plus some new ones.

 #### If using the scrips from this repository you must cite